 Aztec’s first inhabitants were influenced by Chaco architecture, ceramics, and ceremonial life.
-At first Aztec may have been a place that supported Chaco activities located 55 miles south.
+At first, Aztecs may have been a place that supported Chaco activities located 55 miles south.
 Later it may have been a center in its own right when Chaco Canyon’s influence waned after 1100.

-Aztec’s population decreased at times yet persisted through periods of drought and cultural changes.
+Aztec population decreased at times yet persisted through periods of drought and cultural changes.
 Even after many generations, the community’s final layout reflected a master plan set out by the first builders.
-The number, variety and massive scale of these structures concentrated in such a small area are incredible.
-The placement, orientation, and relationship of these features strongly suggests that the builders carefully planned this community.
+The number, variety, and massive scale of these structures concentrated in such a small area are incredible.
+These features' placement, orientation, and relationship strongly suggest that the builders carefully planned this community.

 The West Ruin, which is open to the public, once had more than 500 rooms centered on an open plaza.
-Many of these structures still possess their original 900 year old roofs!
-Inside these rooms there were many artifacts which offer a look into the way these ancient people lived.
-Many of these artifacts are now located in the museum within the Aztec Ruins Visitor Center.
+Many of these structures still possess their original 900-year-old roofs!
+Inside these rooms, many artifacts offer a look into how these ancient people lived.
+Many of these artifacts are now located in the Aztec Ruins Visitor Center museum.

-No one knows for sure why the people abandoned the community in the 1200’s.
-Perhaps it was drought or social, religious or political issues.
-Maybe it was wanderlust that led them to move south to the Rio Grande drainage and west into Arizona where their descendants still live today.
-But when they moved, they left well-preserved structures and artifacts that help to tell their stories.
+No one knows for sure why the people abandoned the community in the 1200s.
+Perhaps it was drought or social, religious, or political issues.
+Maybe it was wanderlust that led them to move south to the Rio Grande drainage and west into Arizona, where their descendants still live today.
+But when they moved, they left well-preserved structures and artifacts that helped to tell their stories.
 Today many southwest tribes, descendants of these ancestral Pueblo people of Aztec, maintain cultural and spiritual ties to this site.